eisenjulian/nlp_estimator_tutorial/blog.md

 ![Model weights](https://raw.githubusercontent.com/eisenjulian/nlp_estimator_tutorial/master/token_weights.png)

-As we can see, tokens with the most positive weight such as 'refreshing' are clearly associated with positive sentiment, while tokens that have a large negative weight are undeniably
+As we can see, tokens with the most positive weight such as 'refreshing' are clearly associated with positive sentiment, while tokens that have a large negative weight unarguably evoke negative emotions.

 ### Embeddings

 The next step of complexity we can add are word embeddings.
 Embeddings are a dense low-dimensional representation of sparse high-dimensional data.
 This allows our model to learn a more meaningful representation of each token, rather than just an index.
 While an individual dimension is not meaningful, the low-dimensional space---when learned from a enough large corpus---has been shown to capture relations such as tense, plural, gender, thematic relatedness, and many more.
 We can add word embeddings by converting our existing feature column into an `embedding_column`.
-This is the effectively the same as adding a fully connected second layer to our previous attempt, thus getting a 2-layer-deep feed forward network.
+This is effectively the same as adding a fully connected second layer to our previous attempt, thus resulting in a 2-layer-deep feed forward network.

 ```python